If your question is not listed, please feel free to contact us at email@example.com.

 A child’s head should ideally never exceed the top of the seat shell.
 This is especially important when using an infant carrier in order to minimise the risk of head contact with interior components of the car should an accident occur.
 The recline angle of our ERWF child seats (DUALFIX, MAX-FIX II, MAX-WAY, MULTI-TECH, etc.), is more upright than in an average infant carrier, which reduces the risk of the child’s head coming into contact with the car interior.

 Additionally, the child’s body is more supported over a larger surface area of the seat than they would be in an infant carrier where the child is in a flatter position.
 In our ERWF child seat models, the child can continue to use the seat until he or she reaches the maximum stated weight or their eye-line is level with the top of the seat shell/headrest.
 The child would typically outgrow the seat before reaching either one of these stages since the child’s shoulders would no longer fit beneath the headrest (found in most of our ERWF products) in its highest position.

 The first thing you will need to identify is which seats will ‘fit’ your child.
-This depends on the age and weight of your child.
+This depends on the body size and age.
 Once you’ve worked this out, your next decision is around the type of seat that will best suit your needs.

-Some car seats are designed around the physiology of a specific age or weight of child.
+Some car seats are designed around the physiology of a specific size (and age) of child.
 These seats offer tailored protection along with the ultimate comfort and fit.
 Other seats are designed to cover a much wider age range.
 These seats offer maximum flexibility and longevity.
 Only you can decide what is best for your family.